Mindwerks/worldengine/README.md

 Contributors
 ============

-The merged project is maintained by [Bret Curtis](https://github.com/psi29a) and [Federico Tomassetti](https://github.com/ftomassetti).
+The this project is maintained by [Bret Curtis](https://github.com/psi29a) and [Federico Tomassetti](https://github.com/ftomassetti).

 All contributions, questions, ideas are more than welcome!
-Feel free to open an issue or write in our [google group](https://groups.google.com/forum/?hl=en#!forum/lands_worldsynth).
+Feel free to open an issue or write in our [google group](https://groups.google.com/forum/?hl=en#!forum/worldengine).

 We would like to thank you great people who helped us while working on WorldEngine and the projects from which it was derived: